 Trimming is just good garden maintenance.
 It will help your beard look neater while preventing split ends and dealing with those unruly stray hairs called flyaways.
 Furthermore, many guys find it helpful to snip any mustache hairs that curl down over the top lip.

 Dude, leave the “beard boosting” pills, vitamins, lotions, sprays, and serums alone.
-They’re a scam designed to prey on guys insecure about their beard growth.
+Most are a scam designed to prey on guys that are insecure about their beard growth.
 Remember one of life’s simple rules: if it seems too good to be true, it is.

 As beard hairs lengthen, they can tend to curl.
 Some bros want to straighten them out to show off their full length.
 But applying direct thermal heat can cause structural damage to the hairs.